Our people make the difference

 Toby Story has been working for Southern Sea Ventures since 2005, guiding trips from the Tropics to the Polar regions.
 He has led trips in Norway, Greenland, Spitsbergen, Fiji, South Georgia, Antarctica, Tasmania, West Papua and the Philippines.
 Toby Story is a qualified sea kayak instructor and manages operations from Hobart, Tasmania where he is based.
 Toby has a MS in Wildlife and Fisheries Biology and is ever passionate about sharing the worlds great coastal environments.

-Megan Grover has been involved in the adventure travel business for over 25 years.
-She has worked as a travel agency manager, in sales training for a major retail chain, reservations manager for an adventure wholesaler and has run the Southern Sea Ventures’ office for over 15 years.
-Megan’s travels have taken her to the four corners of the globe and she lists kayaking in the Antarctic as one of her highlights.
-Please contact Megan in our Sydney office with all of your enquiries.
+Megan Grover has been involved in the adventure travel business for over 35 years.
+She has worked as a travel advisor, in sales training for a major retail chain, reservations manager for an adventure wholesaler and has managed the Southern Sea Ventures’ office for nearly 25 years.
+Megan’s role in SSV has now changed from ‘front of house’ to trip development and operations.

 Jane Newman has worked in the travel industry in a variety of roles since 1996.
 Jane has specialised in travel sales, reservations and worked extensively with non profit organisations creating and implementing itineraries for their charity challenges.
 Jane has travelled extensively throughout Southeast Asia, South America, Nepal, India, Morocco, Pacific Islands and Europe.
 She nominates her travel highlights as kayaking in the Antarctic and trekking in the Indian Himalaya, visiting remote mountain-top monasteries.
 Jane volunteers as a surf lifesaver on Sydney’s northern beaches and keeps fit by running after her three very active children!